Hendrik Carloff: Danish Africa Company

 The Treaty of Roskilde or the Treaty of Copenhagen (1660) determined that the fort would be returned to Sweden, but when it appeared that Schmidt sold on 16 April 1659 all Danish possessions at the WIC Director Jasper van Heussen commissioned Carloff after it became known that Denmark was occupied by Sweden during the Dano-Swedish War (1657-1658).
 When the Fetu got through what had happened the WIC fort was attacked by about 2,000 warriors with hand grenades - from the fort thrown bottles filled with gunpowder and burning wicks - could be deducted.
 Schmidt had instructions or ran off with some of the gold, but also a certain Jan Christiaansz.
 Canter did not have clean hands.

-In 1659 Caerloff was in conflict with the Dutch WIC about his possessions and the gold.
+In 1659, Carloff was in conflict with the Dutch WIC about his possessions and the gold.
 At that time he was living in Haarlem.
 He threatened to work for the British.
 The WIC planned to murder the brother of the king Fetu and an attack on the fort Carolus Borg.
 Isaac Coymans briefed the plans to the Director of the Danish trading post.
 Coymans was sentenced.
-Caerloff married Sophia Felicitas von Wolzogen.
+Carloff married Sophia Felicitas von Wolzogen.
 In 1660 he bought a house on Keizersgracht, that had been rented out to the chemist Johann Rudolf Glauber, and almost next to Jan Valckenburgh, his former colleague on the Gold Coast.

 French West India Company

 In 1662 he sailed to Angola and the West Indies; in 1664 to Cayenne and Guadalope.
 In 1665 he was appointed by Jean-Baptiste Colbert as a counselor for the French West India Company.
 He signed a contract on 8 February in Amsterdam to bring African slaves to the French West Indies in the next six years; for this merchandise, he received sugar in payment, shipped to France.
 On 19 August 1666, he lost a ship that was waiting for favorable winds in the Holmes's Bonfire, the infamous attack by Robert Holmes.
 There were approximately 150-170 ships at anchor.
 His crew escaped the burning ship and sailed to Harlingen, Friesland.
 The fire caused heavy damages, and the Amsterdam stock exchange remained closed for several days.
-In 1669, he sailed from Le Havre to Africa, where 1,000 negroes were embarked; over 750 could be delivered in Martinique.
+In 1669, he sailed from Le Havre to Africa, where 1,000 slaves were embarked; over 750 could be delivered in Martinique.
 In 1672 he had 350 "heads" transferred to Guadeloupe.